RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 ## Unofficial Development Hardware
 <section class="postSection">
     <img src="/public/games/turok/Turok3_DoctorV64.png" class="wow bounceInLeft postImage" />
-    <p>During a documentary by The Discovery Channel entitled "Video Games: Creating Virtual Fantasy" it documents the life of the developers at acclaim while they are working on Turok 3.
+    <div markdown="1">During a documentary by The Discovery Channel entitled "Video Games: Creating Virtual Fantasy" it documents the life of the developers at acclaim while they are working on Turok 3.
 At around 7 minutes into the show you can see the unofficial development kit known as the Bung Doctor V64.
 This was a much cheaper development kit compared to the Silicon graphics workstations which would sell for thousands.
-It is unknown if they had these units during the original Turok but it is quite possible [^7].</p>
+It is unknown if they had these units during the original Turok but it is quite possible [^7].</div>
 </section>